VineeTagarwaL-code/30-Java-Projects/README.md

     Include a README file in each project directory with instructions on how to run and understand the project.
     Ensure that your code is well-documented and follows best practices for Java development.
     Test your projects to ensure they work as expected.

+# 🛡Rules to Contribute
+- ⚓Star this repo to get latest updates.
+- ⚓Give your file a proper extension according to language.
+Ex. .py, .java, .js. html etc.
+- ⚓Name your file related to your topic.
+- ⚓Put your files in correct folder like .py in Python, .js in Javascript etc.
+- ⚓Make sure you have entered your github - username, aim and date in your file as a comment.
+- ⚓Make sure you have entered your name in CONTRIBUTORS.md file as mentioned (It's your responsibility) (optional).
+- ⚓You can follow ME😁.

+### ⚡If you are creating any PR then Add your name in CONTRIBUTORS.md file

 # Contributing to '30-JAVA-PROJECTS'

 Thank you for your interest in contributing to '30-JAVA-PROJECTS'!
 We welcome contributions from beginners and experienced developers alike.
 Your help is invaluable in making this repository a valuable resource for newcomers to Java and open source.